YimingYAN/bigM/README.md

   s.t.
 Ax {>=, =, <=} b
   x >= 0

-This class is designed for class demonstration and small problems, may not be suitable for large problem or for high performance.
+This class is designed for class demonstration and small problems.
+May not be suitable for solving large problems or for high performance purpose.

 Yiming Yan